Creton Maison

 • 1/2 tsp. mixed spice - épices mélangées see Recipe

-• 1 pinch ground Himalayan sea salt
+• 1 pinch ground Himalayan pink salt

 • freshly ground black pepper, to taste (I always use mixed peppercorns)